The Australian Industrial Relations Commission (AIRC) Centennial Prize

 Applicants will be advised of the outcome via email within 6-8 weeks after the closing date.

-Applicants must apply online, including a signed AIRC application form cover page and submit 3 hard copies of their research work to the Faculty of Arts (please note copies will not be returned):
+Applicants must apply online, including a signed AIRC application form cover page and submit 3 hard copies of their research work to the Faculty of Business and Economics (please note copies will not be returned):

 The amount available for this award is approximate.
 It will be confirmed at the time of awarding and determined by the committee according to the terms of the award.

 The judges' decision will be final and the University reserves the right not to award the prize in the event it is considered that no work of sufficient merit has been submitted.
 Winning applicants please note the University of Melbourne reserves the right to publish the name of the winning applicant on its websites and other University of Melbourne publications.

 Taxation on scholarships

 Scholarships awarded to part-time students are assessed as taxable income by the Australian Taxation Office (under section 51-10 of the Income Tax Assessment Act 1997).